victoryosiobe/kingchop/README.md

 Math.log helps reduces the rate at which the scale increases, making it easier to get almost same scale on small text and large ones.
 In other words, instead of using percentage to measure, we do that but with Math.log that slows the rate at which the scale to text length changes.

-For example, scale maybe 20 out of 100 on small text and it says, array values with 30 chars or less should not be a sentence, then that scale can reach 90 out of 100 when faced with large text, meaning, longer sentences would be treated as "not a sentence", which is false.
+For example, scale, 20 out of 100, on small text and it interprets as, array values with 30 chars (based on total text length) or less should not be a sentence.

-Math.log drops that scale change down.
-With the above example, the large text scale may reach 25 out of 100.
+The scale can reach 90 out of 100 when faced with larger text, meaning, longer sentences would be treated as "not a sentence", which is false.
+However, Math.log drops that scale change down.
+With the above example, the large text scale may reach a 25 out of 100.

 With false, this fails.

-With numbers which indicates true, you can change the text gravity to taste.
-Default is 30, and the allowed values of number, ranges from > 0 to < 100.
+With true, or numbers (which also indicate true), you can change the text gravity as you wish.
+Default is 30, and the allowed values of number, ranges from > 0, to < 100.
 Outside that, you'll get an error.

 The higher the number, the less sensitive to small sentences.
 The lower, the more sensitive to small sentences.

-**Note**: if status is false, like with returnStatus, or if no match, or chops or separations into array is done, this will fail. `gravity` fails if showDelimeters is false.
-Also, treat the number value, like a volume value.
+**Note**: if no match, or chops or separations into array is done, this will fail. `gravity` fails if showDelimeters is false.

 **Value**: it only accepts 3 types of value, true or false or numbers of range > 0 to < 100.